TugboatQA/docs/content/starter-configs/tutorials/wordpress.md

 In the INIT phase, Tugboat sets up your server and creates the docker containers for your services.

 1. If you're using composer to install Wordpress Core, uncomment that line in the `init` phase.
 2. Just after that there are two options defined depending our your file structure.
-Comment out the lines in the option that you're not using.
+Uncomment the option that represents your setup.

 ### Phase 2: UPDATE